niccolo-sfregola/niccolosfregola/README.md

 # Hi, I'm Niccolò Sfregola 👋

-Master’s student in Quantum Science and Technology at TUM and LMU Munich.
+Master’s student in Quantum Science and Technology at TUM and LMU Munich and Research Assistant at Walther-Meißner-Institut
-Research Assistant at Walther-Meißner-Institut, working on reinforcement learning for superconducting quantum processor readout optimization.

 ## About Me